ifeelblue99/ifeelblue99/README.md

-## I'm a Student, Developer and Creator.
+## I'm a Student, Creator and Problem Solver.
 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently working on Algorithms.
 - 🌱 I’m currently learning React